opennode/waldur-sugarcrm/docs/api.rst

         "service": "http://example.com/api/sugarcrm/b0e8a4cbd47c4f9ca01642b7ec033db4/"
     }

-To remove a link, issue DELETE to url of the corresponding connection as stuff user or customer owner.
+To remove a link, issue DELETE to url of the corresponding connection as staff user or customer owner.

 Project-service connection list